alexander-stolz/limioptic/README.md

 <b>Installation (Windows):</b>

 <b>NEW: You can now just run the precompiled version for Windows.
 No installation needed!</b>
-(this might not work on every machine.
-Windows 8 should work, Windows 7 might not)
+(this might not work on every machine)

 This is the web-installer!
 Full setup: <a href="https://sourceforge.net/projects/limioptic/">https://sourceforge.net/projects/limioptic/</a>